 The alternative to external hard drive is NAS or Network-attached storage.
 NAS basically works as Desktop external hard drive – they are not meant for carrying around and are stationary and can offer huge capacities.
 You can look at NAS as at a box in which you can place many internal hard drives (up to 8 in some models).
 Now you can choose your own internal hard drive, meaning you can customize your external storage device.
-If your intrested in NAS, we suggest you to see our Top 14 Best NAS article.
+If you’re interested in NAS, we suggest you see our Top 14 Best NAS Servers article.

 Seagate Backup Plus Ultra Slim is one very sleek looking external hard drive that’s very fast.
 Ultra Slim is a faster version of Backup Plus Slim and has a more fancy build.
 This external hard drive is a superb choice for those who seek performance and style.
 This drive features textured metal design makes it durable, you can throw in your backpack with no worries and it won’t take too much space.
 In our tests, Seagate Backup Plus Ultra Slim reached read speed of 170MB/s and a write speed of 144MB/s.
 That’s fast!
 You can get this drive in two capacities: 1TB and 2TB, for most users, this will be just fine.

 Note: you also get 200GB of online storage